-5 Tips for Preparing Perfect Sushi
+5 Tips for Preparing the Perfect Sushi

 Make the Rice Ahead of Time

-First, make the white rice used in your sushi rolls ahead of time.
+First, make the while or brown rice used in your sushi rolls ahead of time.
 Rice must be exceptionally sticky for it to work as a binding agent in a sushi roll.
 Freshly made rice has a moisture content that is too high, and warm rice will not stick very well in a sushi roll.
 Making large quantities of sushi rice in advance will ensure that you have the rice you need on hand to make high quality sushi rolls.

 Use Fresh, Cold Fish

 It is imperative that you use high quality, fresh and cold fish when preparing sushi rolls.
-There is always a risk of food-borne illness when consuming raw meat products, but those risks are substantially diminished by using wild-caught, fresh fish that is kept at a low, refrigerated temperature.
+There is always a risk of food-borne illness when consuming raw fish products, but those risks are substantially diminished by using wild-caught, fresh fish that is kept at a low, refrigerated temperature.
 If your fish comes to room temperature, bacteria can begin to grow within the fish.
-Substandard food prep areas and low quality fish may make your customers ill and expose your business to legal ramifications.
+Substandard food prep areas and low quality fish may make your customers sick and expose your business to legal ramifications.

-High Quality Vegetable Options
+High Quality Vegetables

 The quality of sushi is often determined by the quality of the vegetables you use in roll preparation.
 Unless your vegetables are fresh, crisp, and flavorful, the flavor of your entire roll may be in jeopardy.
 Use vegetables that are in season for the best flavor.